blackravenltd/dojo/README.md

 * Catb.org and Geek/Hacker/Maker Culture
 * Research skills and life-long learning
 * The Elder Gods
-* The Story of Mel
+* Ed Nather - The Story of Mel

-### Unit 2 - Programming Paradigms & Software Methodologoes - 'There are many ways to shoot yourself in the foot'
+### Unit 2 - Programming Paradigms & Software Methodologoes - '101 ways to shoot yourself in the foot'

 #### Topics
 * **Week 1** - Procedural Coding, Introduction to Source Control systems (github), Layering and Abstraction